-Each State also has its own laws and procedures for whose records are eligible for expungement, and which offenses may be expunged.
+Every state has its own laws and processes for record restriction.
 Like most areas of the law, this is not a “one shoe fits most” area.
-With our assistance, we will be able to help navigate this process in order for your record to be expunged.
+With our assistance, we will be able to help navigate this process in order for your record to be restricted and sealed.